-The Summer Lab Science Program at Mayo Clinic's campus in Rochester, Minnesota, offers students the opportunity to gain experience in the clinical laboratory environment by working alongside Mayo Clinic laboratory scientists and health care professionals dedicated to diagnosing and treating disease.
+The Summer Lab Science Program at Mayo Clinic's campus in Rochester, Minnesota, offers students the opportunity to gain experience in the clinical laboratory environment by working alongside Mayo Clinic laboratory employees.

 This is not an internship program, but rather gives students the opportunity to work alongside professionals in the field of laboratory science.

 Working with blood, tissue and bodily fluid specimens, technologists perform a wide range of tests, from the simple to the complex, using both time-honored manual techniques and state-of-the-art instruments.
 A patient's diagnosis, treatment and health may be directly dependent upon the laboratory test results.

 As clinical testing is highly regulated by Mayo's accrediting agencies and requires appropriate levels of educational degrees, you will not be responsible for performing clinical testing — though you'll have the opportunity to perform pre-analytical functions, work on laboratory-related projects and potentially observe high-complexity testing.

 While in the Summer Lab Science Program, your responsibilities may include aliquoting, extraction, centrifugation, assay and instrument validation, and instrument preparation and loading.

 The Department of Laboratory Medicine and Pathology provides essential laboratory services to physicians and patients from the community, region and around the world.
 All laboratories and technologists within the department support the practice of medicine through accurate and timely testing of all types of patient specimens.

 Dec.
 07, 2015